Yoon apologizes for Busan's Expo bid failure; Mayor open to 2035 rebid

 Yoon pledged to cover the cost of the shingles vaccine for those over 65, and provide vouchers to encourage their participation in various activities such as tickets for cultural exhibitions and traveling.

 He also pledged the establishment of a technology-based health management system, using artificial intelligence and sensors to monitor conditions for seniors living alone, and to develop a robot assistant to aid them.
-For disabled

 The election pledges laid out by the two presidential candidates for the disabled are not much different from their predecessors, nor from each other.